MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/live-common-multiplayer-scenarios.md

 The matchmaking flow in this scenario is simple: players search and find other players without any significant matchmaking configuration.
 This scenario works best with a larger online audiences.

-**Reputation and block lists:**
+**Block lists:**
-To match players together appropriately, any matchmaking should try to honor reputation and block lists on Xbox Live.
+To match players together appropriately, any matchmaking should try to honor block lists on Xbox Live.
-The Xbox Live SmartMatch service handles these restrictions automatically.
+The Xbox Live SmartMatch service handles these restrictions automatically, and allows for opt out in ranked matchmaking where that is not desired.
 Honoring restrictions like these helps to ensure a safer and better experience for players.

 **QoS networking checks:**